TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-performance-querystoreperformanceinsights.md

   * [Query Performance Insights](https://docs.microsoft.com/azure/mysql/concepts-query-performance-insight)
   * [Performance Recommendations](https://docs.microsoft.com/azure/mysql/concepts-performance-recommendations)

 * If you want to use Query Store, ensure that **default_transaction_read_only** is not set to ON.
-Assure you have the right set of indexes created for your queries
+Assure you have the right set of indexes created for your queries.
-* Make sure that the [limitations](https://docs.microsoft.com/azure/mysql/concepts-query-store#limitations-and-known-issues) are not hit.
+* Make sure that the [limitations](https://docs.microsoft.com/azure/mysql/concepts-query-store#limitations-and-known-issues) are not hit

 ## **Recommended Documents**